isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 "I was also surprised that there were no patrols here and that I could go in and out of the sanatorium freely."
 I added.

-At the regular movie night in the Keiaien Hall, residents from the neighborhood come and always fight over where to sit with the patients to watch movies side by side.
+At the regular movie night in the Keiaien Hall, residents from the neighborhood always fight over where to sit with the patients to watch movies side by side.

 Whenever we had regular movie nights in Okinawa, they always disinfected the staff's seats beforehand.

------Susumu, I'm so happy, I'm sure we'll have a movie tonight, because I saw them disinfect the seats----- It was so thorough that children associated disinfection with movies.
+-----Brother Susumu, I'm so happy, I'm sure we'll have a movie tonight, because I saw them disinfect the seats----- They did it so thoroughly that children knew well the connection between disinfection and movies.

 "Why are they so different?"
 I asked.